unimarkup/specification/README.md

 # Header with explicit identifier { "id" : "explicit-header-id" }
 ~~~

+## Paragraph items

+The following items can be used inside a paragraph.

 ### Inline formatting

-Inline formatting is applied to a paragraph.
-For multi-paragraph formatting see [attribute blocks](#attribute-blocks).
-A non-space character must follow the inline formatting.
-If the inline formatting is not closed by the same characters, the characters are treated as normal characters.
+Inline formatting can be used for parts of one paragraph.
+For multi-paragraph formatting see [text blocks](#text-blocks).

+A non-space character must immediately follow an opened inline formatting.
+If the inline formatting is not closed by the same character sequence with a non-space character before the closing sequence, no formatting is applied.

-Inline formatting can also be applied inside words and stacked.
+**Note:** Inline formatting can also be applied inside words and stacked.

+#### Inline formatting items

-- Bold
+- **Bold**

   A text is bold by surrounding it with `**`.